-- 1. Unless otherwise noted, all specifications in this table apply to all processor frequencies. - 2.
+- Unless otherwise noted, all specifications in this table apply to all processor frequencies.
+1. - 2.
 Measured at 0.2 V. - VOH is determined by value of the external pull-up resistor to VCCP.
-Refer to the appropriate platform design guide for details. - 4.
-For Vin between 0 V and VOH. - 5.
+3. - For Vin between 0 V and VOH.
+4. - 5.
 Cpad includes die capacitance only.
 No package parasitics are included.